Give notice of your marriage or civil partnership

 Due to COVID-19, we have had to change the way in which we work in accordance with government guidelines to protect the health and well-being of everyone, customers, staff and visitors alike.

 We are experiencing high volumes of requests for appointments and will contact you as soon as we are able to.

 If you need to book a new appointment, please fill out the pre-registration contact form and as soon as we are able we will contact you to book an appointment.

 We are currently only seeing customers who have an appointment booked.
 Please do not attend without an appointment, you will not be permitted entry to the building.
 Only customers (and interpreter(s) as required) are permitted to attend appointments.

 On arrival for your appointment, you will be required to queue outside the building.
 Please take necessary precautions in case of adverse weather conditions.
-We are currently operating strict two metre social distancing.
-You must wear a face covering when vising our offices, in line with government requirements.
+Social distancing is observed and you must wear a face covering when visiting our offices, in line with government requirements.
 If you're not able to wear a face covering, please contact us.
-You will be refused entry to the building unless your face is covered.
 You will be required to sanitise your hands upon admittance to the building.

 These procedures are subject to change.
 Please check the website regularly for updates.